tranducle/tranducle.github.io/_pages/about.md

 ---------------------------------------------------------------
 📢 **NEWS**
+🥳 2024/07/13: I'm excited to announce that our paper "_ST-GNN-Powered Compression for Latency Reduction in Hybrid Satellite-Terrestrial Networks_" has been accepted to be presented at the [2024 8-th International Conference on Information, Control, and Communication Technologies (ICCT-2024)](https://dccn.ru/), Vladikavkaz, Russia, 01-05 October 2024.

+✍️ 2024/07/13: My new blog post on CyberChats between Prof. Palkia and Charmander: [CyberChats: Palkia & Charmander - Season B - P8 - Baseline Security Controls](https://lepuchin.com/CyberChats-Palkia-Charmander-Season-B-P8-Baseline-Security-Controls)

 🥳 2024/06/21: I'm excited to announce that our paper "_Advancing Satellite Communications: Multi-Objective Optimization with Genetic Algorithms_" has been accepted to be presented at the [27th International Conference on Distributed Computer and Communication Networks: Control, Computation, Communications (DCCN2024)](https://dccn.ru/), Moscow, Russia, 23-27 September 2024.

 ✍️ 2024/06/18: My new blog post on networking: [QuickNet- P2 - How to Determine if Two IP Addresses Belong to the Same Subnet](https://lepuchin.com/QuickNet-P2-How-to-Determine-if-Two-IP-Addresses-Belong-to-the-Same-Subnet)